OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 You need to start the OneFlow component :ref:`following this section <appflow_configure>`, or disable the Service and Service Templates menu entries in the :ref:`Sunstone views yaml files <suns_views>`.

+.. _sunstone_vnc_troubleshooting:

 VNC Troubleshooting
 --------------------------------------------------------------------------------

+When clicking the VNC icon, the process of starting a session begins:

+-  A request is made and if a VNC session is possible, Sunstone server will add the VM Host to the list of allowed vnc session targets and create a random token associated to it.
+-  The server responds with the session token, then a ``noVNC`` dialog pops up.
+-  The VNC console embedded in this dialog will try to connect to the proxy either using websockets (default) or emulating them using ``Flash``.
+Only connections providing the right token will be successful.
+The token expires and cannot be reused.

 There can be multiple reasons that may prevent noVNC from correctly connecting to the machines.
 Here's a checklist of common problems: